WHAT TO DO IN ROTHENBURG OB DER TAUBER FOR AN AMAZING TRIP

-Rothenburg ob der Tauber (there are several Rothenburg in Germany but some are spelled a bit differently, so make sure to look for the correct one) has a train station and it is very easy to get there by train — it takes about 2-3 hours from Munich (the capital of Bavaria), and then you can either walk to the old town or take a bus.
+- By train: Rothenburg ob der Tauber has a train station, and it is very easy to get there by train.
+It takes about 2-3 hours from Munich (the capital of Bavaria), and then you can either walk to the old town or take a bus.
+TIP: There are several Rothenburg in Germany, but some are spelled differently, so make sure to look for the correct one.

-Though I do recommend staying longer than 12 hours, there are several organized tours from cities like Munich or Frankfurt.
-If you are interested in doing an organized tour, you can click here and see what options are available.
+Though I recommend staying longer than a few hours in Rothenburg, there are several organized tours from cities like Munich or Frankfurt for a day.
+If you are interested in doing an organized tour, click here and see the available options.

 Where to Stay in Rothenburg ob der Tauber

 Here are some hotel recommendations (which have very good reviews):

 - € – Hotel Zur Silbernen Kanne – I booked my room 2 or 3 nights before my arrival.
 I was looking for a budget hotel located directly in the old town of Rothenburg as I knew I was not going to spend much time in the hotel, so I did not care much about the amenities, etc. However, I was surprised by the hotel.
 It was very basic but cute and had a great location.

 - Bring cash — seriously, several restaurants and cafes denied me service because I could not pay in cash.

 - There are ATMs, but I did not want to withdraw money from a bank that is not mine because of the fees.

 - In some parts of Rothenburg, ob der Tauber is free wifi (have to log in once).
 Do we not all love free wifi?

 - There are several water fountains.
 So bring your water bottle and just refill it (not all water fountains provide fresh drinking water, so have a look at the signs at the fountains).